 The calendar of JCMU is designed to allow students ample opportunity for independent travel in Japan both during and after the academic term.
 Many local or regional trips are also possible.
 Hikone is a 45-90 minute train trip from the large, cosmopolitan cities of Kyoto, Nagoya and Osaka.

 Note that HWS students participating in the Hikone program may apply for a grant through The Study in Japan Endowment Fund.
-For more information, please contact Tom D’Agostino at email@example.com.
+For more information, please contact Associate Dean for Global Education Tom D’Agostino at firstname.lastname@example.org.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.